 Yes, you must register for the LAT via the ACER LAT website.
-Registrations for the 2021 LAT opened on 3 May 2021.
-On-time registrations close on 13 August 2021 (5pm AEST).
-Late registrations close on 8 September 2021 (5pm AEST) – a late fee applies.
+Registrations for the 2022 LAT open on Monday, 2 May 2022.
+On-time registrations close on Friday, 12 August 2022 (5pm AEST).
+Late registrations close on Wednesday, 7 September 2022 (5pm AEST) – a late fee applies.

-Given the current COVID-19 situation in NSW, UNSW Law & Justice will waive the remote proctoring levy for all candidates in 2021.
+UNSW Law & Justice has waived the remote proctoring levy for all candidates in 2022.

 A concession registration fee is available if you hold a current Health Care Card or Pensioner Concession Card (both issued by Centrelink) or are listed as a dependent on a parent or guardian’s current Health Care Card or Pensioner Concession Card.

 Please note that student cards, Medicare cards, transport concession cards, private health insurance membership cards and Community Service cards don’t make you eligible for concession.
 The concession registration fee is not available to overseas candidates.

 Yes, you can sit the test more than once.
 Only your best LAT result will be considered for entry.

 Note: The LAT is offered only once per year and results are valid for 2 years.

 When you apply through UAC, you should enter your most recent LAT registration number.
 Both LAT registration numbers are linked to your ACER account.
 ACER and UNSW have developed procedures to ensure both results will be considered for applicants who have sat the LAT more than once.
 We’ll use your highest LAT score in the admission process.